-- G. The League shall indemnify, defend, and hold the City and its officers and employees harmless against any and all claims, suits, demands or other forms of liability that might arise out of or result from any action taken by a Director in the service of the League (excluding Workers' Compensation). - H. League Directors shall be required to qualify once per calendar year during the month of February, March, April, May, September, October, November or December.
+- G. The League shall indemnify, defend, and hold the City and its officers and employees harmless against any and all claims, suits, demands or other forms of liability that might arise out of or result from any action taken by a Director in the service of the League (excluding Workers' Compensation). - H. League Directors shall be required to qualify once per calendar year during the month of February, March, April, May, September, October, November, or December.
 This qualification requirement shall be met with the officer's primary duty handgun and duty ammunition.
-Directors are exempt from shotgun qualification. - I. Except for the provisions of Paragraph C of this Article and misconduct that would warrant a paygrade reduction, when a Director returns to regular duties with the Los Angeles Police Department for any other reason, the Director shall retain his or her current class and paygrade with the applicable hazard, bonus or special pay.
+Directors are exempt from shotgun qualification. - I. League directors will receive a Standard Based Assessment (SBA) while on release time which will only include that such director was not rated during the time period in question because he/she was serving as a League Director. - J. Except for the provisions of Paragraph C of this Article and misconduct that would warrant a paygrade reduction, when a Director returns to regular duties with the Los Angeles Police Department for any other reason, the Director shall retain his or her current class and paygrade with the applicable hazard, bonus or special pay.